ellwoodthewood/BSidesSD/notes/zapp_proto1.md

 Able to control LEDs 2 to 5 but LED 1 still green/yellow/white clearly getting some noise

 First LED not due to noise.
 This is python code crashing/returning to circuitpython control where an APA102 LED is expected thus bad data is sent.
 Will create an issue to custom build CP for our WS2812B trinket m0.

+CP is crashing when *not* plugged into USB.
+Not sure why.
+Providing 5v through VBUS/GND pins just lights up first LED.
+Need to find logs.